osamaghaliah/OOP_Ex2/README.md

    to solve our problem by dedicating many threads such that each thread receives a certain file to read and provide us a result at the end, thus, for a high number of files, the multithreading idea would handle them files more efficiently._

+   _Feel free to have a glance about the written files content  [HERE](https://github.com/osamaghaliah/OOP_Ex2/tree/master/src/Part_A/WrittenFiles)_

 * **U.M.L Diagram -**

    ![UML](https://user-images.githubusercontent.com/75171676/210280069-ea142d45-8d39-4679-b26b-e597cd2419ba.png)